 Cautionary note: Often, established lawyers or departments may be lured into setting up a new organization by the potential income stream from a single case, major client, or organization without considering the long-term implications of what may happen if the client is lured back to the old firm.
 If the client is looking to reduce its costs/fees by encouraging you to breach commonsense rules or propriety, recognize the red flag because such a client will have continuing issues of loyalty or respect for your integrity.

 Get practical advice on opening a law practice in CEB’s California Basic Practice Handbook, chap 1.
 Also check out the advice in CEB’s California Civil Procedure Before Trial chapter 1 on accepting cases and implementing office procedures.
-CEB also has a free program Suddenly Solo with insider tips for getting your new practice up, running, and prospering.
+Also, CEB’s The Basics Conference (if you’re fresh out of law school and/or want some basic tools), or CEB’s Practice Skills Estate Planning (if you are planning on hanging your estate planning shingle soon) will give you training, tools, and confidence to move forward with your career and reach out to your first clients.

 Other CEBblog™ posts you may find useful: